open-source-ideas/ideas/README.md

 ### I want to create a project

 If you are Open Source-curious or just looking for your next project, you can look through the Issue-list and pick one of your liking.
 If anything captures your imagination, you can join the issue by commenting on it.
 If there are people who want to cooperate, that's fantastic.
-Just make a comment and the person who joined it first can answer.
+Just submit a comment and the person who created the issue can answer.

 Feel free to keep the issue updated with the progress of the project and ask for help if needed.
-When the project is finished/published, add a link to the published project and the issue can be closed (and you & your teammates will make the Completed Hall of Fame!)
+When the project is finished/published, add a link to the published project and the issue can be closed (and you & your teammates will make the Completed Hall of Fame below!)

-## If it already exists
+### If it already exists

 As is often the case with Open Source, a project already exists, but people aren't aware that it does.
 If there are any issues opened that already exist in the real world, let us know and the issue will be closed (with a link to the existing project for people to use).